wp-plugins/participants-database/readme.txt

 = Is a CAPTCHA available for the forms? =

-There will be in the future, but for now, I'm suggesting this:

-Create a text-line field with the question "what is the sum of 10 and 7?" then put in a regex to verify the answer: #^17$#

-You can no doubt come up with many variations on this.
+Currently, there is a "math" captcha that can be used in the signup form.
+The instructions for use appear on the "using the plugin" page.

 == Screenshots ==